Herbert von Karajan: Genealogy

 The Karajans were of Greek ancestry.
 Herbert's great-great-grandfather, Georg Karajan (Geórgios Karajánnis, Γεώργιος Καραγιάννης), was born in Kozani, in the Ottoman province of Rumelia (now in Greece), leaving for Vienna in 1767, and eventually Chemnitz, Electorate of Saxony.

-His last name, like several other Ottoman-era ones, contains the Turkish language prefix "kara", which means "black".

-He and his brother participated in the establishment of Saxony's cloth industry, and both were ennobled for their services by Frederick Augustus III on 1 June 1792, thus adding the prefix "von" to the family name.
+Georg and his brother participated in the establishment of Saxony's cloth industry, and both were ennobled for their services by Frederick Augustus III on 1 June 1792, thus adding the prefix "von" to the family name.
 This usage disappeared with the abolition of Austrian nobility after World War I. The surname Karajánnis became Karajan.
 Although traditional biographers ascribed a Slovak and Serbian or simply a Slavic origin to his mother, Karajan's family from the maternal side, through his grandfather who was born in the village of Mojstrana, Duchy of Carniola (today in Slovenia), was Slovene.
 Aromanian heritage has also been claimed.
 Through the Slovene line, Karajan was related to the Slovenian-Austrian composer Hugo Wolf.
 He also seems to have known some Slovene.